 As the name implies, fresh collagen casings are used specifically for fresh sausages like bratwurst and breakfast links.
 These tend to be more tender casings that are unable to withstand hanging in a smokehouse.

-Smoked or processed collagen casings are great for making any type of smoked sausages like snack sticks or wieners.
+Smoked or processed collagen casing are a bit stronger and thicker than fresh collagen to hold up to the processing schedule in the smokehouse, and can be used for making snack sticks, ring bologna, hot dogs or wieners.
 Their durability holds up well when hung on smoke sticks during processing and are available in clear and mahogany colors (no taste variation).

 |19 mm||Smoke||Mahogany||Small Snack Sticks|